Tampa Real Estate Attorney / Foreclosure & Estate Planning Lawyer

 For individuals, we prepare Wills, Trusts and Estate Plans for every size of estate out there.
 We are one of few law offices that prepares Special Needs Trusts too.
 On the Litigation side of this area of law we also litigate Trust Disputes on behalf of trustees or beneficiaries.

-Since our doors opened in 2007, we have helped thousands of people in The Tampa Bay Area & Central Florida Corridor with their legal issues, both good and bad.
+Since our doors opened in 2007, we have helped thousands of people in the Tampa Bay Area & Central Florida Corridor with their legal issues, both good and bad.
 We pride ourselves on being meticulous and thorough, while remaining friendly and approachable to our clients.
 We provide a high quality representation at a reasonable price, and offer flat fees when possible.

 Let us prove to you that we care about you and your case.
+Call us today at (813) 314-2475 or kindly fill out the form at the bottom of this page to schedule your free initial consultation!

 Below are answers to some of our most frequently asked questions in Business Law: